 The event addressed the tools and methods used by both state and non-state actors to spread disinformation, target elections, and new technologies aimed at destabilising democracies worldwide.

-ISD’s Head of Outreach and Networks, Zahed Amanullah presented at the opening panel, Beyond Europe: How Disinformation Campaigns Affect Democracies Globally.
+ISD’s Head of Outreach and Networks, Zahed Amanullah presented at the opening panel, Beyond Europe: How Disinformation Campaigns Affect Democracies Globally, discussing ISD’s work in Kenya facilitating civil society campaigns against electoral violence and extremist recruitment during the 2017 presidential elections.

 StratCom featured additional discussions on: Interference in European Elections: Responses and Lessons; Dark Forces: Exposing the Kremlin’s Influence Operations; and Click Bait!: Algorithms, Radicalization, and the Fight for Our Attention.

-Keynote addresses were presented by The Hon.
+Keynote addresses were presented by US Senator Christopher Murphy, The Hon.
 Christopher Krebs, Under Secretary, National Protection and Programs Directorate, US Department of Homeland Security; Ms. Lyudmila Savchuk, internet activist who infiltrated the Russian Internet Research Agency; Mr. Tristan Harris, Co-founder, Center for Humane Technology; and Ms. Maria Ressa, president of independent Philippine magazine Rappler, which has been targeted by the Duterte government.